VulcanJS/vulcan-next/docs/features.md

 We have preinstalled `react-hooks`

+### Tests for Vulcan Next Starter (for contributors only)

+We have a unit tests for some key features and scripts of VNS, through the `tests/vns` folder.

+This folder is ignored when running `yarn run test:unit`, to avoid bloating your own tests.

 ## Unified testing patterns

 We strive to unify testing patterns between Cypress and Jest where it makes sense.